 - As was explained in the conceptual phase, Stewart platform have the following key elements: - Two plates connected by six struts - Each strut is composed of: - a flexible joint at each end - an actuator - one or several sensors - The exact geometry (i.e. position of joints and orientation of the struts) can be chosen freely depending on the application. - This results in many different designs found in the literature. - The focus is here made on Stewart platforms for nano-positioning and vibration control.
 Long stroke stewart platforms are not considered here as their design impose other challenges.
 Some Stewart platforms found in the literature are listed in Table 1.1 - All presented Stewart platforms are using flexible joints, as it is a prerequisites for nano-positioning capabilities. - Most of stewart platforms are using voice coil actuators or piezoelectric actuators.
-The actuators used for the Stewart platform will be chosen in the next section. - Depending on the application, various sensors are integrated in the struts or on the plates such as force sensors, inertial sensors or relative displacement sensors.
-The choice of sensor for the nano-hexapod will be described in the next section. - Flexible joints can also have various implementations.
-This will be discussed in the next section. - There are two main categories of Stewart platform geometry: - Cubic architecture (Figure 1.1).
+The actuators used for the Stewart platform will be chosen in the next section. - Depending on the application, various sensors are integrated in the struts or on the plates.
+The choice of sensor for the nano-hexapod will be described in the next section. - There are two categories of Stewart platform geometry: - Cubic architecture (Figure 1.1).
 Struts are positioned along 6 sides of a cubic (and are therefore orthogonal to each other).
-Such specific architecture has some special properties that will be studied in Section 3. - Non-cubic architecture (Figure 1.2) The orientation of the struts and position of the joints are chosen based on performances criteria.
-Some of which are presented in Section 2
+Such specific architecture has some special properties that will be studied in Section 3. - Non-cubic architecture (Figure 1.2)